Tipu Sultan: Assessment and legacy

+The original copy of the Constitution of India bears a painting of Tipu Sultan.
+School and college textbooks in India officially recognize him as a "freedom-fighter" along with many other rulers of the 18th century who fought European powers.

 Assessments of Tipu Sultan have often been passionate and divided.
 Successive Indian National Congress governments have often celebrated Tipu Sultan's memory and monuments and relics of his rule while the Bharatiya Janata Party has been largely critical.
-School and college textbooks in India officially recognize him as a "freedom-fighter" along with many other rulers of the 18th century who fought European powers.
-The original copy of the Constitution of India bears a painting of Tipu Sultan.